The prostate is great at producing quick and powerful orgasms but also plays a role in sperm production.

-Heard whispers of the male G-spot and the intense, full-body orgasms the spot is capable of producing?
+Heard whispers of the “male G-spot” and the intense, full-body orgasms the spot is capable of producing?
 Turns out they’re all true.

 Here’s everything you need to know about finding it and what to do with it.

-Cisgender men and people assigned male at birth have them.
-It primarily aids in reproduction by producing seminal fluid and helping sperm live long and prosper after they’re propelled from the penis.
+The prostate primarily aids in reproduction by producing seminal fluid and helping sperm live long and prosper after they’re propelled from the penis.

 If you want to get up close and personal, the anus provides the most direct way.
 It’s located about 2 inches inside the rectum.
 That’s about first-knuckle deep if you have average-length fingers.

 You can indirectly stimulate the prostate via the taint (perineum).
 That’s the landing strip of skin that runs between the scrotum and anus.

 Taint nothin’ wrong with opting to reach the P-spot this way if either you or your partner are looking for a less penetrative option.